On this pageOverview

 themeListbox: Ui.Listbox.Model,

 })React’s state uses plain TypeScript types (compile-time only, no validation) with null for absent values.
-The 6 missing fields (RadioGroup focus, Dialog transition state, Switch toggles, Listbox selection) still exist at runtime, but inside Headless UI.
-They’re invisible to your reducer, your debugger, and your serialization layer.
+The reducer tracks two boolean isOpen flags for the dialogs and nothing else about the UI components.
+Everything that makes a Dialog a Dialog (transition state, focus trap, animation coordination) lives inside Headless UI’s hooks, out of reach of your reducer, your debugger, and your serialization layer.

 type State = Readonly<{